 Our thanks to Mike for the the time it took to research this topic and to develop "Poinsett's Cavalry Tactics for Reenactors", a quick reference guide for modern day cavalry reenactors.
 You can download a copy by scrolling to the bottom of this page.

-During the time of the American Civil War, as well as all previous periods of organized warfare, drill was synonymous with tactics.
-Tactics are the art of deploying and directing troops in order to secure military objectives or advantage in battle.
-Drill is the manner in which these deployments were taught and executed.
+During the American Civil War and in all previous periods of organized warfare, drill was synonymous with tactics.
+Tactics are the art of deploying and directing troops to secure military objectives or advantages in battle.
+Drill is how these deployments were taught and executed.

-Until the late 19th century, all organized military forces used drill maneuvers as the primary means of war fighting.
+Until the late 19th century, all organized military forces used drill maneuvers as the primary means of warfighting.
 Different formations each served a different purpose, and being able to smoothly switch between them as needed was vital.
-The commander's skill in knowing which formation was optimal for a given situation could win or lose the fight.
-For example, columns in file, twos, or fours allowed rapid cavalry travel in narrow areas (like roadways), but these formations were not effective during combat.
-Both columns and lines abreast (battle line) were used in the fight itself since they allowed the formation to bring the maximum amount of weapons to bear against the enemy.
+The commander's knowledge of which formation was optimal for a given situation could win or lose the fight.
+For example, columns in a file, by twos, or by fours allowed rapid cavalry travel in narrow areas (like roadways), but these formations were ineffective during combat.
+Both columns and lines abreast (battle line) were used in the fight since they allowed the formation to bring the maximum amount of weapons to bear against the enemy.

 Unit cohesion and cooperation in battle can be far more important than numbers alone.
-For example, the Macedonians, lead by Alexander the Great, were able to conquer most of the known world by use of a tightly grouped formation called the phalanx.
-The phalanx optimized the unit’s offensive weapons, and defensive armor into an "armored porcupine" that at the time was thought invincible.
+For example, the Macedonians, led by Alexander the Great, conquered most of the known world by using a tightly grouped formation called the phalanx.
+The phalanx optimized the unit’s offensive weapons and defensive armor into an "armored porcupine" that, at the time, was thought invincible.
 But no single formation or tactic is always successful.
-The more flexible Roman tactics with their formations of centuries, maniples, cohorts, and legions later defeated the Macedonian phalanx.
-Even though the Romans were almost always outnumbered, they were often fighting an enemy that was much less organized, such as the Celtic warriors that fought with little or no cooperation between individuals.
+The more flexible Roman tactics, with their formations of centuries, maniples, cohorts, and legions, later defeated the Macedonian phalanx.
+Even though the Romans were almost always outnumbered, they often fought an enemy much less organized, such as the Celtic warriors who fought with little or no cooperation between individuals.
 Through strict discipline and superior tactics, the Romans developed the most successful military force in history.

-Before the advent of modern communication systems, drill was the primary method of maneuvering large bodies of troops on noisy and confusing battlefields.
-Drill commands, by both voice and bugle, enable commanders to quickly communicate orders to their units in a manner that is easily understood by all.
-The well-practiced execution of these commands could literally mean the difference between victory and defeat.
-Success on the battlefield is often determined by the army that can best arrange its force to deliver the most concentrated fire, at the correct target, at the correct time.
-Drill was the manner used to quickly place troops to take advantage of the terrain, and to create or take advantage of the enemy’s weaknesses.
+Before modern communication systems, drill was the primary method of maneuvering large bodies of troops on noisy and confusing battlefields.
+Drill commands, by both voice and bugle, enable commanders to quickly communicate orders to their units in an easily understood manner.
+The well-practiced execution of these commands could mean the difference between victory and defeat.
+Success on the battlefield is often determined by the army, which can best arrange its force to deliver the most concentrated fire at the correct target at the proper time.
+Drill was used to quickly place troops to take advantage of the terrain and to create or take advantage of the enemy’s weaknesses.

-Trumpet or bugle signals were an integral part of the drill and tactics as well.
+Trumpet or bugle signals were also an integral part of the drill and tactics.
 Their use allowed commands to be heard and executed by large numbers of troopers scattered over a large area during combat.
 The bugle calls told the men when to get up, care for the horses, eat, and sleep.
-The 37 calls in the manual included: Drill Call, Fatigue Call, Guard Mount, Boots and Saddles (when to get yourself and your horse equipped), Stand to Horse (formation), Forward, Right, Left, About, Wheel, Trot, Canter, Charge, Commence Firing, Cease Firing, Retreat, Rally, Dismount and Fight on Foot (disperse), as well as a number of several very pretty march tunes.
+The 37 calls in the manual included Drill Call, Fatigue Call, Guard Mount, Boots and Saddles (when to get yourself and your horse equipped), Stand to Horse (formation), Forward, Right, Left, About, Wheel, Trot, Canter, Charge, Commence Firing, Cease Firing, Retreat, Rally, Dismount and Fight on Foot (disperse), as well as several march tunes.
 Each regiment contained two buglers per company and one chief bugler.
-Bugle calls were such a part of the daily cavalry routine, the horses even learned to respond to them without their riders.
+Bugle calls were such a part of the daily cavalry routine that the horses even learned to respond to them without their riders.

-The American Civil War came right at the advent of the modern weapons (machine guns, rapid firing artillery, aircraft, etc.) that made large tight formations in warfare obsolete.
+The American Civil War occurred at the time of the advent of modern weapons (machine guns, rapid-firing artillery, etc.), which made large, tight formations obsolete in warfare.
 However, the modern military still uses drill to teach teamwork, discipline, and attention to detail.
 Most modern military units and each of the different U.S. Services still have drill teams and honor guards to showcase the unit’s skill, pride, and traditions.

 2nd U.S. Cavalry/9th Virginia Cavalry Performing Drill